 Mark produces and hosts the daily ”Unreached of the Day” podcast sponsored by Joshua Project; in addition, Mark’s weekly “Two-Minute Tuesday” reports on courageous Christians showing compassion among the Unreached.

 Wayne began his radio career in 1967 as an announcer on KTIS in Minneapolis.
 In 1997, he was promoted to Executive Vice President for Media at the University of Northwestern in St. Paul, Minn.
 During those years Wayne also served on the board of NRB, and as Executive Director of the Christian Music Broadcasters and President of the Mission America Coalition.
 In 2004, Wayne was hired by Moody Broadcasting, where he eventually became Vice President of Broadcasting.
 In 2008, God called Wayne to serve as President of HCJB Global, now Reach Beyond.
-Since “retiring” in 2016, Wayne has been serving on the boards of several international ministries, including the role of IDU Global Ambassador.
-Wayne and his wife, Willi, live in Colorado Springs, Colo., and enjoy spending time with Wayne’s two daughters and nine grandchildren.
+Since “retiring” in 2016, Wayne has been serving on the boards of several international ministries.
+Wayne and his wife, Willi, live in Florida, and enjoy spending time with Wayne’s two daughters and nine grandchildren.